By Meriwether Hardie

 The chef’s vision could be a world where everyone has access to nutritious food; the urban planner’s vision could be for a truly walkable city with mixed income housing; the farmer’s vision could be for the ability to charge for the true cost of food production; and the landscape architect’s vision could be to integrate ecosystem services into development projects.

 Alone or segregated, all of these visions are important.
-However when you organize, tweak and weave these visions together, they become powerful.
+However, when you organize, tweak and weave these visions together, they become powerful.
 Envision a community where residents are healthier because air is clear of particulates and toxins, food is rich in nutrients and minerals, and neighborhoods are safe to walk around in and play outdoors.
-A community where ecological systems are protected because they are more valuable than when they are extracted or paved over.
+A community where ecological systems are protected because they are more valuable as is other than when they are extracted or paved over.
 A vision where ultimately the quality of life rises for everyone.

 Facilitating the exchange of ideas

-Even people who come from similar experiences and backgrounds, can struggle to communicate clearly and work together.
+Even people who come from similar experiences and backgrounds can struggle to communicate clearly and work together.
 Mix in people who are each experts in their fields, but who all come from drastically different life experiences and backgrounds, and it can be difficult to navigate how to work together to create land use design plans that are place and community appropriate, and innovative yet practical.

 As Chief of Staff for Bio-Logical Capital, I spend a lot of time either designing or facilitating the exchange of ideas, team building, design strategy, and effective collaboration.
-I am far from having “it all figured out,” but people are the most interesting, challenging, exciting, and important part of my work, and I love my time spent working and thinking these types of dynamics.
+I am far from having “it all figured out,” but people are the most interesting, challenging, exciting, and important part of my work, and I love my time spent working and thinking through these types of dynamics.
 Below are three tools that I use to facilitate successful design sessions.

 1.)
 Create Connection

-When bringing together a new group, I believe that it is essential to facilitate a scenario for everyone on the team to get a small window into each other’s values, perspectives, and background.
+When bringing together a new group, I believe that it is essential to facilitate a scenario for everyone on the team to get a window into each other’s values, perspectives, and background.

 If I have a longer period of time to work with a team, I prefer to hold each meeting in a different location, ideally in an area of each of the participants choosing.
 For example, going back to the group of experts we have sitting in the room, I would ask the city planner to take us on a walk through a community and share with us her observations about how the community was planned, sharing intentional design aspects that either contribute positively or negatively to the community’s well-being.
 During another meeting, I may ask the farmer to host us on his land, and walk out to the fields and share with the group what they are doing to build soil health and diversity, and what the cost (and benefit) of these practices are to their business.